-Figure 4: Antibiotic telithromycin (purple) bound at the catalytic center of E. coli ribosome with antibiotic resistance methylation site on ribosomal RNA shown in yellow and X-ray density shown as a transparent surface.
-Level-of-detail tuning allows viewing complex scenes such as this in VR rendered at 90 frames per second.
+Figure 4: Antibiotic telithromycin (purple) bound at the catalytic center of E. coli ribosome with antibiotic resistance methylation site on ribosomal RNA shown in yellow and X-ray density shown as a transparent surface, as rendered for viewing in a VR headset.
+Level-of-detail tuning allows viewing complex scenes such as this to be rendered at 90 frames per second.

 A critical requirement of VR displays is that graphics be rendered at the full 90 frames per second used by current devices.
 The headset displays we use are 1080 by 1200 pixels for each eye, but warping of the images to correct for optics distortions in the device involve rendering 1344 by 1600 pixels, a size comparable to rendering on conventional desktop displays.
 Two eye images are rendered for each frame.
 The rendering speed requirement is thus approximately 180 eye images per second.
-If the rendering rate is not maintained, the display flickers and the objects do not remain at fixed positions in space as the view direction changes, but instead jitter.
+If this rendering rate is not maintained, the display flickers and the objects do not remain at fixed positions in space as the view direction changes, but instead jitter.
 Slow rendering causes motion sickness with symptoms of nausea persisting as long as 24 hours.
 This poses a serious and unfamiliar problem for software developers: applications can make users sick.
-The rapid performance improvements of Graphics Processing Units (GPUs) is one of the key technology developments that have enabled VR to move from what Fred Brooks, Jr. described in 1999 as "barely working"22 to the successful consumer-level systems of today; we anticipate continued GPU improvements in the future.
+The rapid performance improvements of Graphics Processing Units (GPUs) is one of the key technology developments that have enabled VR to move from what Fred Brooks, Jr. described in 1999 as "barely working" to the successful consumer-level systems of today; we anticipate continued GPU improvements in the future.

 Conventional 2D computer displays typically refresh at a rate of 60 frames per second, but large science data sets that render at only 10 frames per second are common, and that frame update rate does not greatly interfere with visualization or analysis.
 VR requires nearly 20 times that rendering rate because the user's head position can be constantly changing and it is imperative that the view tracks this head motion in order to avoid inducing nausea.
 The only way to achieve those speeds for large data sets with today's GPUs is to reduce the level of detail shown.
+In this respect, VR is more limited than traditional 2D visualization in the level of detail that can be shown with large data sets.

 As an example, we take an E. coli ribosome structure of 280,000 atoms with a bound antibiotic (PDB 4V7S) and a 130 Mbyte X-ray density map (grid size 253 x 363 x 372) used to determine this structure at 3.3 Angstroms resolution (Figure 4).
 We simplify the depiction by displaying the ribosomal RNA as ribbons with rungs for each base; proteins are shown with all-atom spheres, the antibiotic is shown in ball-and-stick and the density map is displayed only within a range of 10 Angstroms from the antibiotic.
-Those settings allow full-speed rendering in VR with a high-end Nvidia GTX 1080 graphics card.
+Those settings allow full-speed rendering in VR with a highend Nvidia GTX 1080 graphics card.
 The atom spheres appear somewhat faceted due to automatic level-of-detail control which represents each sphere with only 90 triangles.
 The limited map range and ribbon style choices took some exploration to find settings that allow adequate VR rendering speed, and for many data sets the process of finding suitable settings can be challenging.